Meriegg/automatic_yt_video_creator/README.md

-# Automativ video creator and uploader
+# Automatic video creator and uploader

 an automatic video creator which uploads videos to youtube.

-Pentru inceperea programului tastati in consola urmatoarea comanda `node js/index.js`